makallio85/yaml-route/README.md

-Cake Yaml routing library
+cake-yaml routing
 -------------------------

-Cake-yaml provides possibility to configure CakePHP 3 routes with yaml files.
+cake-yaml provides possibility to configure CakePHP 3 routes with simple yaml files.
 This is basically just wrapper for CakePHP core routing that parses yaml files and makes proper calls to Cake\Core\Router.

 ### Installation ###